 This set of Molecular Biology Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Structures of Nucleic Acids”.

-1. Which macromolecule is not abundantly found though being of critical importance for biological mechanism?
+1. Which macromolecule is not abundantly found though being of critical importance for biological mechanisms?

 c) Nucleic acids

 Explanation: Though lipids is of essential use in the cell for the formation of cell wall it is a micro molecule and is generally found in association with either phosphate or polysaccharide.
 In case of the other three they are all macromolecules and are of essential use for the cell.
-For example: proteins such as, enzymes regulates biological functions, nucleic acids carry genetic information and polysaccharides functions as either storage of energy or acts as structural polymers.
+For example, proteins such as enzymes regulates biological functions, nucleic acids carry genetic information and polysaccharides function as either storage of energy or acts as structural polymers.

 2. Which of the following is wrongly paired?